 Dating apps do away with "will they/won't they?" suspense.
 Before their existence, after finding out that the cute guy is interested in guys, it could take a whole quarter to find out if he's interested in me.
 Having a great interaction with him gave me hope, and a bad interaction took my hope away.
 There's none of that on dating apps; getting a response almost certainly means yes, they will.
 The huge increase in prospective partners compels us to set strict standards.
 If the person we're chatting with is only moderately attractive, or their personality seems a little off, what's the harm in tossing them aside and resuming the search for a perfect match?
 Once an acceptable person is found in the sea of untouchables, there's the question of what to do with this person.
 Most users of dating apps aren't interested in actually dating, but rather hooking up.
 The temptation is too great to skip the middle school courtship.
 Most people's ideal is to hook up, and continue seeing each other until a relationship forms by default.
-DATING APPS EASY TO USE BUT DISAPPOINTING Most want hookups, lasting love more elusive In my experience, hooking up with a stranger is almost a sure thing to fail.
+In my experience, hooking up with a stranger is almost a sure thing to fail.
 Communication of what each person likes is essential for everyone to fully enjoy the hookup, and this rarely happens in a first time hookup.
-After an awkward hookup, continuing the trend of searching for perfection, the easy solution is to write off that person as a dud and resume chatting with another candidate from the dating app. last relationship My blossomed from Grindr.
+After an awkward hookup, continuing the trend of searching for perfection, the easy solution is to write off that person as a dud and resume chatting with another candidate from the dating app.
+My last relationship blossomed from Grindr.
 After I deleted the app, it still lingered in my mind.
 I was worried that the minute I said the wrong thing, he'd write me off and reinstall, and that's exactly what ended up happening.
 Less than 10 percent of the people I've met online are people I'm still friends with, and the few good experiences are sandwiched by tons of bad ones.
-I find myself

-Duane Soubirous STAFF WRITER Dating apps have revolutionized my dating life.
-I've never enjoyed the ritual of going out to bars and finding someone to take home.
-I find the alternative much preferable: posting a group of selfies captured months ago when the lighting felt just right, writing a few witty lines, and letting the messages come in while lying in bed catching up on episodes of "Scandal."
-Before using the dating app Grindr, if I saw a cute guy in my class, it would take forever to figure out if he's interested in guys.
-They hardly ever were.
-All of Grindr's million plus users are guys looking for guys, and the app shows me the closest 100 users.
-Traveling around the Bay Area, there is a seemingly opening Grindr out of habit, searching for the one who will make me want to delete the app for good.
-LETTERS TO THE EDITOR Letters to the editor can be submitted to lavoz@fhda.edu or at lavozdeanza.com.
+I find myself opening Grindr out of habit, searching for the one who will make me want to delete the app for good LETTERS TO THE EDITOR Letters to the editor can be submitted to lavoz@fhda.edu or at lavozdeanza.com.
 Letters should be 300 words or less; letters more than 300 words may be edited for length.
 Letter authors must include a phone number in submissions.
 Letter content must not be libelous or intended to air personal grievances.
 La Voz does not guarantee that submissions and letters to the editors will be printed.
 La Voz reserves the right to edit letters and submissions for clarity in accordance with Associated Press writing style.
 Letters submitted for the printed edition of La Voz News may be published in the online edition.